BMGN 7620: Genomics

 GENOMICS

 The lecture course is designed and directed by Profs.
-Pollock, Johnston, and Sikela, with guest lectures by Martin, Shaikh, Davis, Spritz, Taylor, Harris, and Hesselberth.
+Pollock, Johnston, and Sikela, with guest lectures by Martin, Shaikh, and Spritz.

 NEW